OS2iot/OS2iot-docs/source/user-interface-guidelines/user-interface-guidelines.rst

 ~~~~~~~~~~~~~

 Except menu and search modals for mobile and tablet views the app will
 not include modals.
-The menu and search modals will be full sreen size
+The menu and search modals will be full screen size
 modals sliding up from the bottom of the screen when the corresponding
 menu item is pushed.
 The modals will be closable by clicking a close”X”
 icon on the top right or by pressing the back button of the device.